Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ![My picture](assets/images/django%20administration.jpg)

-On this site admin can manage the email addresses, delete or veify these.
+On this site admin can manage the email addresses, delete or verify these.
 Before verification, next to the email address you can find a red cross marker which will change to a white stick in green base after verification.

 ![My picture](assets/images/email%20address%20verification.jpg)